www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/assessment/_introduction.md

 3. URL for your `test_status` API call
 4. A sample API key

 The Partnerships team will configure endpoint URLs for creating assessment stages and provide next steps on receiving access to a Sandbox account to test the integration.
-For any third party assessment partner building an integration to use with mutual customers, it is required to provide documentation on the integration for the Greenhouse Help Center.
+If you are building an integration for use by mutual customers, we will need documentation on the integration for the Greenhouse Help Center.

 ## Workflow